Loneliness Following Bereavement: What to Expect

 If you have a young family to feed, sitting down together for a meal provides an opportunity to see how everyone is getting on.
 Whilst you will want to be strong for them and appear to be coping well, it is important they understand that it is OK to cry sometimes and to share sadness.

 Acknowledging the emotional traumas following bereavement is better than pushing them to one side.
 Talking to a good friend or family member could help you to come to terms with your loss.

-Seeking out photos of you together with your partner will remind you of how lucky you were to have had each other.
+Seeking out photos of you with your partner will remind you of how lucky you were to have had each other.
 Your current loneliness is because you had the good fortune to have shared a life together.

-If you would prefer to spend time alone, then this is also OK.
+If you would prefer to spend time alone, then this is also fine.
 However, a temporary distraction could help you to forget your sadness, if only for a while, and show you there can be light at the end of the tunnel.

-The determination to find your way back to a semblance of normality will be hard, but time is a great healer and how you use time will be your pathway to grief recovery.
+Having the determination to find your way back to a semblance of normality will be hard, but time is a great healer and how you use time will be your pathway to grief recovery.
 As a gradual acceptance of your situation becomes the norm, learning to live with your loss will help you to find happiness again, both within yourself and with others.

 (This article contains tips and advice based upon a person’s individual experiences of grief and bereavement.
 These should be taken as a point of reference, rather than facts that apply to all.)